Professional Wainscoting Design & Installation

 Raised panel wainscoting, true to its name, has a center raised area as the focal point of each panel.

-Flat panel wainscoting features a flat area as the center of the panel, with top, bottom, and side rails which are raised.
+Flat panel wainscoting features a flat area as the cente of the panel, with top, bottom and side rails which are raised.

 Board and batten describes wainscoting with boards which alternate between wide and narrow.
-The boards are wide, and the battens are the narrow part of the pattern scheme.
-In the traditional pattern, the boards were lain and the battens nailed over the top of the seams between boards, and used either vertically or horizontally.
+The boards are wide, and the battens are the narrow part of the pattern sceme.
+IN the traditional pattern, the boards were installed and the battens nailed over the top of the top of the seams between panels and used either vertically or horizontally.

 What’s the difference between wainscoting and beadboard?

-The cost of wainscoting will vary depending on the type of pattern and the material used in the design.
+The cost of wainscoting will vary depending on the type of patter and the materials used in the design.
 Generally speaking, the more elaborate the design, the higher the cost.